kullo/client-libkullo/README.md

 Changelog
 ---------

+### v55 (2016-09-12)

+ * Implement recursive removing of conversations with messages and draft
+ * Allow resetting a StlTaskRunner

 ### v54 (2016-08-08)

  * Fix HTTP 400 issue when sending message to multiple recipients caused by large keySafe